 Research studies have suggested that anandamide produces effects similar to, but less intense than, those associated with THC.
 Because of this similarity, researchers theorize THC has therapeutic potential in the treatment of autism.

 READY TO TAKE THE NEXT STEP?

 If you or someone you love has autism, have hope.
-Marijuana-derived CBD may provide the opportunity to overcome autism’s most challenging symptoms.
+Medical marijuana may provide the opportunity to overcome autism’s most challenging symptoms.